 Due to the short's nature, there will be unmarked spoilers below.

 - Ambiguous Ending: Done intentionally on behalf of the creator.

-- Subverted - he does actually have tiny little wings.
+- Armless Biped: It's subverted in that the kiwi does actually have tiny little wings.

 - Bittersweet Ending: He gets what he wants in the end, but at a pretty steep cost.